flaschmurphy/sdc_term_1_proj_5/writeup.md

 images that I took from the project video directly.
 Using the same sliding window method discussed later in this writeup, I was able to extract about 2,500 images that do not contain cars (most of the road sections in the video have no car visible).
+I also set the window positions to match the exact location where I was getting some false positives, and explicitly extract those locations as not car samples.
+This technique is called "Hard Negative Mining".
 When I mixed this data in with the provided training data, I found that I got fewer false positives, although I was not able to eliminate all.

+This was not enough however as the classiier still had problems detecting the white car.
+Therefore I extracted samples from the video of the white car and with advice from my project reviewer I generated variants of these samples using `scipy.ndimage.interpolation.shift()`, `scipy.ndimage.interpolation.rotate()` and `cv2.warpAffine()` (see the relevant code in the file `get_newimgs.py`).

 Once training was complete, I pickled the classifier to disk for future use and to make it available for debugging the image pipeline.
 Importantly, I also pickled